jcwhuang/cs224w-project/README.md

 ## Final project for CS224W at Stanford University ##
 ###Autumn 2015###

-**Data:** UEFA Champions League 2014-15
+**Data:** UEFA Champions League 2014-15 season.
+Relevant data can be found in the data directory in the following subfolders:

-Type of data: Relevant directory
 * passing distributions: passing_distributions/
 * rankings: rankings/
 * squad lists: squads/